 Hybrid car buying guide

-With over forty hybrid models on the UK market in 2018, and ever more models being released each year, hybrids have truly taken their place alongside conventional cars.
+With more than 50 hybrid models on the UK market in 2018, and ever more models being released each year, hybrids have truly taken their place alongside conventional cars.
 Additionally, diesel hybrids are common in many UK showrooms, joining the more established petrol hybrid option.

 Who should buy a hybrid car?